Startup Validation term

 Use it when

-Your rough ask sounds like: willingness to pay, budget, pay for it.
+Your rough ask sounds like: willingness to pay, budget, budget and authority.
 The term gives your research assistant a clearer problem shape.

 When not to use it